lmorchard/blog.decafbad.com/_posts/2011-01-15-how-to-use-feed-auto-discovery-in-firefox-4.markdown

 ---
 **TL;DR**: <em>The feed button is not dead; it's just been sent to sing backup in Firefox 4 because it's not pulling its weight up front.
 This post discusses how you can still use feed auto-discovery, even restoring the icon to the toolbar with a few clicks and a drag.</em>

 There's [a brouhaha](http://camendesign.com/rss_a_reply) about [Bug 578967](https://bugzilla.mozilla.org/show_bug.cgi?id=578967), wherein the feed auto-discover icon in [the Firefox 4 Beta](http://www.mozilla.com/en-US/firefox/beta/) has been hidden by default.
-Being a feed nerd, the author of a book on the stuff, *and* a Mozilla employeeâ€”I've got at least a few opinions.
+Being a feed nerd, the author of a book on the stuff, *and* a Mozilla employee—I've got at least a few opinions.

 This post is one of [several on this subject](http://decafbad.com/blog/tag/bug578967).